AtaeLanguage/Atae/guide/structure.md

 | Jok'air      | YouTube |
 | Dehmo        | YouTube |

-Above is a French sample structure with a main genre of Hip Hop and a sub-genre of Rap.
+Keeping French, above is a sample structure with a main genre of Hip Hop and a sub-genre of Rap.

 Links can be anything **directly** relating to the artists music.
 *For example, a YouTube link to one of their popular songs.*